dragonflyoss/d7y.io/docs/getting-started/quick-start/multi-cluster-kubernetes.md

 slug: /getting-started/quick-start/multi-cluster-kubernetes/
 ---

-Documentation for deploying dragonfly on multi-cluster kubernetes using helm.
-A dragonfly cluster manages cluster within a network.
-If you have two clusters with disconnected networks, you can use two dragonfly clusters to manage their own clusters.
+Documentation for deploying Dragonfly on multi-cluster kubernetes using helm.
+A Dragonfly cluster manages cluster within a network.
+If you have two clusters with disconnected networks, you can use two Dragonfly clusters to manage their own clusters.

-The recommended deployment in a multi-cluster kubernetes is to use a dragonfly cluster to manage a kubernetes cluster, and use a centralized manager service to manage multiple dragonfly clusters.
-Because peer can only transmit data in its own dragonfly cluster, if a kubernetes cluster deploys a dragonfly cluster, then a kubernetes cluster forms a p2p network, and internal peers can only schedule and transmit data in a kubernetes cluster.
+The recommended deployment in a multi-cluster kubernetes is to use a Dragonfly cluster to manage a kubernetes cluster, and use a centralized manager service to manage multiple Dragonfly clusters.
+Because peer can only transmit data in its own Dragonfly cluster, if a kubernetes cluster deploys a Dragonfly cluster, then a kubernetes cluster forms a p2p network, and internal peers can only schedule and transmit data in a kubernetes cluster.

 ![multi-cluster-kubernetes](../../resource/getting-started/multi-cluster-kubernetes.png)